 After over four years of planning, John Domo’s Newport North Shore Development exercised its option to acquire Samuel Mather's Shoreby at 12023 Lake Shore Boulevard on January 2, 1990.
 Mather had the home designed for summer fun, and Domo conceived of retaining that summer fun with a resort atmosphere featuring a full-service dining club with a lakeside swimming pool.
 The acquisition of Shoreby provided him with the mansion for a clubhouse and Shaw Brook for a marina site.

 The focal point of the Newport development was the equity member Shoreby Club.
 The club would feature a formal dining room and lounge on the first floor, a garden terrace overlooking Lake Erie, several private dining rooms on the second floor, and six to eight elegant guest suites on the third floor.
-In addition, a new building was planned to accommodate a fully equipped spa/wellness center with features such as an indoor lap pool, a whirlpool, steam baths, and fitness equipment.
+In addition, the plan included a new building to accommodate a fully equipped spa/wellness center with features such as an indoor lap pool, a whirlpool, steam baths, and fitness equipment.

 The plan for Shoreby also provided a wide variety of recreational amenities like sailing and fishing-charter services, outdoor and indoor lap pools, and tennis and paddle tennis courts.

 Bradford Gellert, senior project manager for ThenDesign Architecture, was selected as the architect for the mansion renovation and addition of the Harbor Grill.
 Peggy A. Brown of Cleveland Heights was chosen as the landscape architect.